Developing Khushu in the Prayer — What It Is and How to Attain It

 Remember Death and the Akhirah

-The Prophet (peace and blessings be upon him) advised praying as though it is your last prayer.
+The Prophet (peace and blessings be upon him) advised praying as though it is your last prayer — a farewell prayer.
 This is not meant to cause anxiety but to awaken the heart to the reality of what prayer is — a standing before Allah that one day will be the last standing before Him in this world.
 When a person holds this reality in their heart, the trivialities that usually compete for attention during prayer lose their grip.

 Seek Refuge from Shaytan

-The Prophet (peace and blessings be upon him) taught that when a person is distracted in prayer by whispers, he should seek refuge in Allah from Shaytan and spit to his left three times.
+The Prophet (peace and blessings be upon him) taught that when a person is distracted in prayer by whispers, he should seek refuge in Allah from Shaytan and spit lightly to his left three times.
 The distraction in prayer is often not a personal failure but the work of Shaytan, who knows that a prayer prayed with khushu is a far greater act of worship than one without it.
 Seeking refuge in Allah is both a practical tool and an acknowledgment of who the real enemy is.

 A Continuous Effort